rustformers/llm/README.md

 In the example above, the first two arguments specify the model architecture and command, respectively.
 The required `-m` argument specifies the local path to the model, and the required `-p` argument specifies the evaluation prompt.
-The optional `-r` argument is used to load the model's vocabulary from a remote Hugging Face 🤗 repository, which will typically improve results when compared to loading the vocabulary from the model file itself; there is also an optional `-v` argument that can be used to specify the path to a local vocabulary file.
+The optional `-r` argument is used to load the model's tokenizer from a remote Hugging Face 🤗 repository, which will typically improve results when compared to loading the tokenizer from the model file itself; there is also an optional `-v` argument that can be used to specify the path to a local tokenizer file.
 For more information about the `llm` CLI, use the `--help` parameter.

 There is also a [simple inference example](./crates/llm/examples/inference.rs)